 08. Quality images = quality brochure

 Good quality photography will always make a product brochure more pleasurable to glance through.
-So if your budget won’t stretch to a product photo shoot, and who’s can?
-Therefore you will need to use stock photos, but try to make sure that the images you use don’t look like stock images.
-There is nothing more fake than using a supermodel image for the girl on reception, its so transparent.
-This is an area you cannot cut corners with when designing, poor quality imagery usually puts a doubt in your mind that the product is any good.
-Try to refrain from using photographs taken with a smartphone too, these are usually great for use within your social networks or on a website, but their low resolution normally means they will pixelate and look blurred when printed in a brochure.
+So if your budget won’t stretch to a product photo shoot, therefore you will need to use stock photos, but try to make sure that the images you use don’t look like stock images.
+There is nothing more fake than using a supermodel image for the girl on reception, it’s so transparent.
+This is an area you cannot cut corners with when designing.
+Poor quality imagery usually puts a doubt in your mind that the product is any good.
+Try to refrain from using photographs taken with a smartphone too.
+These are usually great for use within your social networks or on a website, but their low resolution normally means they will pixelate and look blurred when printed in a brochure.

-We have seen that some companies spend the majority of the design budget on photography and keep the design work to a minimal.
+We have seen that some companies spend the majority of the design budget on photography and keep the design work to a minimum.
 The saying ‘a picture speaks a 1000 words’ is very true.
-So a high quality photograph can be enough to spark interest in your reader for them to contact you for more, assuming you have remembered to add your contact details of course.
+A high quality photograph can spark enough interest in your reader for them to contact you for more, assuming you have remembered to add your contact details of course.

 9. 10 seconds to make a good first impression.

-Its also has to build trust in your absence.
+It also has to build trust in your absence.
 It’s very likely that your brochure is going to be read without you being there to explain it or defend it.
 So it has to work in a logical flow from the front to the back cover.
-Depending on how many pages you have decide to go for then a contents page is always a good idea.
+Depending on how many pages you have decided to go for then a contents page is always a good idea.
 This sounds simple but by having a content index allows your reader to skip to the part which interests them most.
-If they have to wade through loads of pages which or not relevant to them, then they are more than likely to get bored and put it down, but if they can skip to the part which contains the information they need then your onto a winner.
+If they have to wade through loads of pages which are not relevant to them, then they are more than likely to get bored and put your brochure down, but if they can skip to the part which contains the information they need then you’re onto a winner.

 10. Don’t forget to proof read it